StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

    Also, please note that the subject's name is case-sensitive.

 2. Configured subjects need permissions to access parts of the UI and to execute actions in it.
-StackState Manager role requires access to the specific view of business applications, and there is no need to grant any CRUD, or StackPack permissions - they won't be used in day-to-day work by any Manager.
+The StackState Manager role requires access to the specific view of business applications.
+There is no need to grant any CRUD, or StackPack permissions - they aren't required for the day-to-day work of any Manager.
 To grant permission to view the `Business Applications` view, follow the below example:

    ```text
    # `stac` CLI: